-Before you read the rest....
-When you are here, you probably are interested in tube testers in some kind of a way.
+When you are here, you are probably are interested in tube testers in some way.
 Same as me!
-I remember I threw away a shoe box full of used ECC81, many Mullard and Philips, using a defective tester (in 1988) and they tested all in the '?' range.
+I remember very well how I threw away a shoe box full of used ECC81, many Mullard and Philips, using a defective tester (in 1988) and they tested all in the '?' range.
 I didn't have much knowledge about tube testers.
 I thought an old tube tester is like an old multi meter.
-Not very accurate, but when it works it is probably ok.
+Not very accurate, but I only wanted to know of the tubes were good or bad.
 Later I learned, the old tester was indicating too low value for all tubes, and perhaps these tubes were all fine.
-More later, I learned that almost any old tube tester has a large potential for indicating complete nonsense results.
-It is amazing how completely wrong they can read.
-You may not notice, and use it 20 years like that, and feel great about it.
-That is because you have no reference.
+More later, I learned that many unserviced vintage tube testers indicate complete false results, and nobody realizes that.
+It is amazing how these can fool the user with a false impression of accuracy, each in their own way.
+Perhaps it was used for many years like that, and the owner felt good about throwing those "too weak" tubes away, while they had only a very small sign of use.
+Or, vice versa, it tells you the tubes are "new" and they are intensively used.
+Very famous for this is, old 220V testers, today plugged into 238V, coming from 230V outlets.
+If you noticed perhaps the same tube is not testing the same always, that is because of randomly changing mains voltage today.
+So do not fool yourself, and set those old testers to 240V if they have the option.
+The same is with 115V vs 110V.

 Over the years, this page has grown much larger as expected.
 Please note this: This website is a commercial one, meaning I live from it.
-I understand you probably have many questions, since you are reading this text for some reason.
-Still I need to take care of orders first, so I can not answer emails asking for free technical support.
+I understand you probably have many questions, since you are reading this text because you are interested.
+Still I need to take care of orders first, so I cannot answer emails asking for free technical support.
 Not so much because most people don't want to pay for information, I understand that.
-It is just I don't HAVE the time to take care of this for you.
-So for any questions about a broken tester you bought on Ebay, or somewhere else, please discuss it with the seller, or post it on this tube tester forum.
-Sure initial response is slow there, but you may get good advice after some time.
-In any case your question doesn't get lost there, and is helpful to all of us.
+It is just I don't HAVE the time to take care of this.
+So for any questions about a broken tester you bought on Ebay, or somewhere else, please discuss it with the seller, or post it on a forum.
+Here is the best advise I can give you, when you come to the conclusion you can't repair it: Just sell it again on Ebay and buy another one.
+The price difference between a good one and one with small errors is low, because there is always somebody who believes he can repair it.
+Or, buy a second one, compare them, and put all the good parts in the one you intend to keep.
+The bad one with the flaky parts, sell it honestly as such, and it may even sell for 50% of a good one.
+Things like that will result in a solution and not give you a head ache.

 Have fun reading!